Tears as 3 more KNUST students remanded over Katanga-Conti clash; video pops up

 The arrest of the three students follows the court's warrants to arrest 62 persons suspected to be involved in the violence on the KNUST campus.

-This was after it had remanded two suspects in custody for the second time to allow the prosecution to arrest other suspects and gather enough evidence.
+This was after it had remanded the two suspects in custody for the second time to allow the prosecution to arrest other suspects and gather enough evidence, according to Joy News.

 Loved ones break down in tears

-In a video on Joy News, persons assumed to be loved ones of the three students are seen shedding tears at the court premises.
+In a Facebook video uploaded by Joy News, persons assumed to be loved ones of the three students are seen shedding tears at the court premises.

-The video capturing a woman and a young lady crying has garnered reactions.
+The clip capturing a woman and a young lady crying has garnered reactions.
 YEN.com.gh compiled some of the comments below:

 How social media reacted